Menaced by flames, nuclear lab peers into future of wildfire

 “It’s increasing the wildfire burn window. … The wildfire season is year-round,” Atchley said.
 “And this is happening not only in the United States, but in Australia and Indonesia and around the world.”

-He’s not alone in suggesting that the answer may be more frequent fires of lower intensity that are set deliberately to mimic a cycle of burning and regeneration that may have take place every 2-6 years in New Mexico before the arrival of Europeans.
+He’s not alone in suggesting that the answer may be more frequent fires of lower intensity that are set deliberately to mimic a cycle of burning and regeneration that may have take place every two to six years in New Mexico before the arrival of Europeans.

 “What we’re trying to do at Los Alamos is figure out how do you implement prescribed fire safely … given that it’s exceedingly hard with climate change,” he said.